sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Security Quality](https://cloud.google.com/solutions/devops/devops-tech-shifting-left-on-security)*

 ### Section 3.
 CONTINUOUS TESTING
+*Description: Improve software quality by building reliable automates test suits and performing all kinds of testing throughout the software delivery lifecycle.
+Make deploying software a reliable, low-risk process that can be performed on demand at any time.*

 Please rate how strongly you agree or disagree with the following statements.
 For the primary application or service my team works on: